NHERI-SimCenter/smelt/README.md

 - [Intel Integrated Performance Primitives (IPP)](https://software.intel.com/en-us/intel-ipp)

 Mac and Windows users can install them through [`conda`](https://docs.conda.io/en/latest/) while Ubuntu users can install them using `apt`.
-Otherwise, these packages can alse be downloaded and installed directly from Intel.
+Otherwise, these packages can alse be downloaded directly from Intel and installed manually.
 Currently, `smelt` has been tested on the following system configurations:

 - Ubuntu 18.04 with GCC 7.3.0
 - Ubuntu 16.04